kriszyp/msgpackr/README.md

 <script src="node_modules/cbor-x/dist/index.js"></script>
 ```

-This is UMD based, and will register as a module if possible, or create a `cbor` global with all the exported functions.
+This is UMD based, and will register as a module if possible, or create a `CBOR` global with all the exported functions.

 For module-based development, it is recommended that you directly import the module of interest, to minimize dependencies that get pulled into your application:
 ```